 This sophomore course continues the exploration of complex texts and critical thinking begun in English I. There is a continued focus on advancing language, reading, and writing skills, as well as the skills needed to effectively work both independently and collaboratively.

-English II (Honors)-1 credit: 10thG01H10-H This honors course expands on the English II course curriculum
+English II (Honors)-1 credit: 10thG01H10-H

 This honors course expands on the English II course curriculum and is designed to give college-bound students additional preparation for the demands of academic scholarship.

 ELEVENTH GRADE ENGLISH